analogwp/analogwp-templates/readme.txt

 3. Access Style Kits templates directly under Elementor.

 == Changelog ==

+= 1.3.4 =
+* New: All new *[Style Kits](https://github.com/mauryaratan/analogwp-templates/issues/135)* library page to import pre-build Style Kits.
+* New: Added Quick Edit and Bulk edit actions on posts list, to assign a Style Kit to multiple posts/pages at once.
+* New: Reorganized nav menu and settings tab for better access to different pages.
+* Fix: Section colors not being able to override Style Kit colors. [#138](https://github.com/mauryaratan/analogwp-templates/issues/138)
+* Fix: Rename Dynamic tag classes to be in line with generated classes
+* Fix: Elementor's + button taking accent color from Style Kits.
+* Improve: Added docs link in description of controls to official documentation. [#140](https://github.com/mauryaratan/analogwp-templates/issues/140)
+* Improve: Added link to AnalogWP facebook group on Settings page.
+* Improve: Style kit can be imported from Elementor screen as well
+* Improve: Loading of data sent to app

 = 1.3.3 =
 * Fix: An undefined function error when importing a template inside Elementor editor